Felling History

 "If London hadn't been London, The Felling would have been"

-John Batie, a long time resident and fan of The Felling
+John Batie, a long time resident and fan of The Felling.

-Most of the pictures on this web page are from Gateshead Council's fantastic photographic collection now available online at
+Most of the pictures on this web page are from Gateshead Council's fantastic photographic collection now available online at isee

-Welcome to The History of Felling
+Welcome to The History of The Felling

 For bits about Felling, High and Low